westondcrewe/Multibeam/README.md

 - Both clean dataframes from `data/tidy/` and both json files in `pressure_spike_times/` are used as input.

 **Outputs:**
+- `plots/Total_Arc_Counts.pdf`
-- `plots/Total_Arc_Counts.pdf`: A barchart showing how many total arcs there are for each system power supply component.
+    - A barchart showing how many total arcs there are for each system power supply component
+- `plots/pressure_spikes/`
-- `plots/pressure_spikes/`: A folder that contains time-series line-graph plots displaying the vacuum pressure values over a 20s range surrounding every spike event.
+    - A folder that contains time-series line-graph plots displaying the vacuum pressure values over a 20s range surrounding every spike event
+- `plots/arcs_at_pressure_spikes/`
-- `plots/arcs_at_pressure_spikes/`: A folder containing barcharts of the counts and percentages of arcs that occurred at the same time as a pressure spike for every system power supply component.
+    - A folder containing barcharts of the counts and percentages of arcs that occurred at the same time as a pressure spike for every system power supply component
-  - The corresponding dataframe is saved to `data/arcs_at_pressure_spikes.csv`.
+    - The corresponding dataframe is saved to `data/arcs_at_pressure_spikes.csv`

 **Terminal Terminal command to run:**